 Social workers or psychologists in the hospital and in community health centres can provide assistance.
 Those who work in palliative care or have experience of end of life care can help young people consider what kind of information they need.
 This information might be from the sick parent, or other people who are helping to care, and it can include what to ask the doctors and the nurses.
 State carer associations can also assist with help and advice.

-Palliative Care Australia’s resource Journeys provides information on end-of-life issues where the family member being cared for is another child.
+Palliative Care Australia’s resource Journeys (1.83MB pdf) provides information on end-of-life issues where the family member being cared for is another child.